 [-p <path>] - Diagnostic bundle path (if empty then new bundle will be created)

-Manages Worker Groups.
+Manages Worker Group/Fleets’/Fleets’ configuration.

 commit - Commit, args:

-[-m <message>] - Commit message
+[-m <message>] - Commit message.

-commit-deploy - Commit & Deploy, args:
+commit-deploy - Commit and Deploy, args:

--g <group> - Group ID
+-g <group> - Group ID.

-[-m <message>] - Commit message
+[-m <message>] - Commit message.

 deploy - Deploy, args:

--g <group> - Group ID
+-g <group> - Group ID.

-[-v <version>] - Deploy version
+[-v <version>] - Deploy version.

-list - List Worker Groups
+list-groups - List Worker Groups/Fleets.

 keys